semaphoreui/semaphore-docs/user-guide/key-store.md

 If you need assistance quickly generating a key and placing it on your host [here is a quick guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04)

-For git repositories that use SSH authenication you will need to add the public for the private key generated added to semaphore added to your profile.
+For git repositories that use SSH authentication you will need to add the public for the private key generated added to semaphore added to your profile.

 Below are links to the docs for some people git repositories